-There has been much scientific debate on the question of whether bilingual education programs that foster the children's first language (L1) as well as the majority instruction language (here: L2) are helpful or detrimental to L1 and/or L2 development (see Gogolin & Neumann, 2009).
+There has been much scientific debate on the question of whether bilingual education programs that foster the children's first language (L1) as well as the majority instruction language (here: L22) are helpful or detrimental to L1 and/or L2 development (see Gogolin & Neumann, 2009).
 Underlying this debate are also differing research methods (e.g., qualitative vs. quantitative), as well as different foci of research questions (e.g., describing processes or testing outcomes).

-On the one side of the debate, the interdependence theory (Cummins, 1978)

-suggests negative effects on school achievement and L2 learning, if a certain level has not been reached in the L1 first.
+On the one side of the debate, the interdependence theory (Cummins, 1978) suggests negative effects on school achievement School and L2 learning, if a promoted already in early years to allow certain level has not been reached in the L1 first.
 Researchers on the other side of the debate have stressed that spending more time on the L1 reduces the time to learn an L2 (time-ontask principle) (Rossell &

 Baker, 1996).
-This has been phrased as a "zero-sum-problem" by Esser (2009).
+This has been phrased as a " zerosum-problem" by Esser (2009).